Post Concert Depression

 Engaging with Music

-• Create playlists of favorite concert moments: Compile a playlist of songs from the concert or tracks by the artists you saw live.
+• Create playlists of favorite concert moments: Compile a playlist of songs from the concert or tracks by the favorite artist you saw live.
 Listening to these songs can evoke memories of the concert experience and provide a sense of comfort and connection.

 • Listen to live recordings or watch concert videos: Seek out live recordings or videos of the concert to relive the experience from the comfort of your own home.
 Seeing and hearing the performances again can reignite the emotions and excitement you felt during the concert.